 All requisitions require three quotes or bids for approval unless the quotes adhere to the provisions in Article III.
 General Guidelines.
 Section B. Local Buying of this Policy.
-If a department is unable to secure three quotations, provide an explanation as to why less than three qualified vendors were available shall be made on the quotation form.
-In some instances, only one vendor is available, departments may use "sole source" by providing an explanation that clearly establishes why the vendor is the only available or sole source.
+If a department is unable to secure three quotations, explain as to why fewer than three qualified vendors were available shall be made on the quotation form.
+In some instances, only one vendor is available, departments may use "sole source" by providing an explanation that establishes why the vendor is the only available or sole source.